 We can combine this into the inverse subdifferential relation,

-Yet, it is by no means secured that the set $-\partial F^\lambda(\rho)$ is non-empty for all $\rho\in D$.
-But since $F^\lambda(\rho)$ is convex and lower semicontinuous by definition, it is known that its subdifferential is non-empty on a dense subset of the effective domain of the functional~\cite[Cor.~2.44]{Barbu-Precupanu}.
-But only if $\FDM^\lambda(\rho)$ is lower semicontinuous too, we have $\FDM^\lambda(\rho) = F^\lambda(\rho)$, and what was said above also applies to $\FDM^\lambda(\rho)$.
-In addition, in this case, any $\rho \in \partial E^\lambda(v)$ is an optimizer in the second line of Eq.~\eqref{eq:E-var} and therefore also $\rho\in D$ .
+Yet, it is by no means guaranteed that the set $-\partial F^\lambda(\rho)$ is non-empty for all $\rho\in D$.
+But since $F^\lambda(\rho)$ is convex and lower semicontinuous by definition, it is known that its subdifferential is non-empty on a dense subset of $D\subset X$, the effective domain of the functional~\cite[Cor.~2.44]{Barbu-Precupanu}.

+If $\FDM^\lambda(\rho)$ is lower semicontinuous, then $\FDM^\lambda(\rho) = F^\lambda(\rho)$, and what was said above also applies to $\FDM^\lambda(\rho)$.
+In addition, in this case, each $\rho \in \partial E^\lambda(v)$ is an optimizer in the second line of Eq.~\eqref{eq:E-var} and therefore $\rho\in D$ .
 The convex set $\partial E^\lambda(v)\subseteq D$ then yields all possible ground-state densities for the potential $v\in X^*$.
 This $\partial E^\lambda(v)$ will be empty if $v$ does not support a ground state for interaction strength $\lambda$, includes a single element if $v$ supports a nondegenerate ground state, and contains multiple elements in case of degeneracy.
 We may now identify the points at which $F^\lambda(\rho)$ has a non-empty subdifferential with the ($v$-representable) ground-state densities of a Schrödinger equation.
-Hence, assuming a lower semi-continuous $\FDM^\lambda(\rho)$, it also holds that the set of $v$-representable densities is dense in the set of $N$-representable densities.
-This way, it can be highlighted in a different way why the lower semicontinuity of the ensemble constrained-search functional is important.
-Else, with a $\FDM^\lambda(\rho)$ that is \emph{not} lower semicontinuous, it is possible to find $v\in-\partial F^\lambda(\rho)$ when at the same time $\FDM^\lambda(\rho)=+\infty$, so this density has $\rho\in X\setminus D$ and would be clearly not $v$-representable.
-This is why Assumption~\ref{ass:DFT} is important when dealing with the functionals $\FDM^\lambda(\rho)$ $F^\lambda(\rho)$.
-See also the example given on page~\pageref{page-example}.
+Hence, assuming a lower semicontinuous $\FDM^\lambda(\rho)$, it also holds that the set of $v$-representable densities is dense in the set of $N$-representable densities.
+In this way, it can be highlighted in a different manner why the lower semicontinuity of the ensemble constrained-search functional is important.
+Else, with a $\FDM^\lambda(\rho)$ that is not lower semicontinuous, it is possible to find $v\in-\partial F^\lambda(\rho)$ when at the same time $\FDM^\lambda(\rho)=+\infty$, so this density has $\rho\in X\setminus D$ and would clearly be not $v$-representable.
+This is why Assumption~\ref{ass:DFT} is important when dealing with the functionals $\FDM^\lambda(\rho)$ and $F^\lambda(\rho)$.
+See also the example given after the proposition below.